tstack/lnav/docs/source/config.rst

 Options
 -------

-The following configuration options can be used to customize **lnav** to your liking.
+The following configuration options can be used to customize the **lnav** UI to your liking.
 The options can be changed using the :code:`:config` command.

 .. jsonschema:: ../schemas/config-v1.schema.json#/properties/ui/properties/keymap